 Wanderlust even has seasonal tours, with summer tours including canoeing and kayaking the Cascade Lakes, helicopter tours, and nature photography.

 The Cycle Pub

-Bend, Oregon is well known for some of the most unique experiences, things you won’t typically find in other cities around the country.
-A visit to an tour of the Cycle Pub is one of them.
+Bend, Oregon is well known for some unique experiences, things you won’t typically find in other cities around the country.
+A visit to a tour of the Cycle Pub is one of them.

 The best way to describe the Cycle Pub is that it is a rolling pub on wheels.
 Explore the town of Bend – both the Old Mill District and Downtown – by bike and stop at some of the best breweries along the way.